Match-Any-Events: Zero-Shot Motion-Robust Feature Matching Across Wide Baselines for Event Cameras: Method

 The duration of an event sequence is often treated as a hyperparameter in event-based neural network design, affecting both training and inference performance.
 Short intervals preserve sharp spatial details but result in sparse and noisy representations, whereas longer intervals produce denser outputs at the cost of motion blur.
 While prior work~\cite{nam2022stereo} has proposed an auxiliary convolutional network, Concentrate Net, to recover a visually consistent 2D tensor, the temporal information is discarded due to averaging over time.
 To resolve this fundamental tradeoff, we introduce \textbf{Temporal Aggregation Transformer (TAg)}, which performs temporal attention and feature fusion within an end-to-end framework and directly learns from the training objective.
 Our proposed module has two stages: Separable Spatial-temporal Attention and Temporal Aggregation Refinement. \\

-\textbf{Separable Spatial-Temporal Attention.} We first introduce a separable attention module that alternates between spatial and temporal dimensions of the input tokens $\mathbf{t} \in \mathbb{R}^{T\times H\times W\times D}$.
-Specifically, the spatial self-attention operates on tokens $\mathbf{t}^{\tau} \in \mathbb{R}^{ H\times W\times D}$ within each temporal channel $\tau$, while the temporal self-attention attends to tokens $\mathbf{t}_{n}\in \mathbb{R}^{T\times D}$ across the temporal dimension, where $n$ is the spatial index.
+\textbf{Separable Spatial-Temporal Attention.} Inspired by recent developments in video vision transformers ~\cite{arnab2021vivit, bertasius2021space, gritsenko2024end}, we first introduce a separable attention module that alternates between spatial and temporal dimensions of the input tokens $\mathbf{t} \in \mathbb{R}^{T\times H\times W\times D}$.
+Specifically, the spatial self-attention operates on tokens $\mathbf{t}^{\tau} \in \mathbb{R}^{ H\times W\times D}$ within each temporal bin $\tau$, while the temporal self-attention attends to tokens $\mathbf{t}_{n}\in \mathbb{R}^{T\times D}$ across the temporal dimension, where $n$ is the spatial index.
 Intuitively, this encourages each embedding to gather information from its spatio-temporal neighbors, making the subsequent aggregation more robust.
 This design enables channel-wise and temporal feature fusion while reducing the computational cost from $O((T H W)^2)$ to $O(T (H W)^2 + H W T^2)$.
 We interleave spatial and temporal attention for $N_l$ times for fine feature extraction. \\

-\textbf{Temporal Aggregation and Refinement.} The second stage consolidates the information into a single feature map by querying the tokens in the first channel $\mathbf{t}^{\tau=0} \in \mathbb{R}^{H\times W\times D}$, which has the finest temporal resolution.
-The keys and values come from the remaining temporal channels within the same spatial indices.
-We directly query features from the channel with the finest temporal resolution, which contains sharp spatial details.
-A learnable bias $\mathbf{b}\in\mathbb{R}^D$ is added to the query to enhance feature quality when the finest channel contains too little information.
-Due to the attention-based aggregation, the model remains robust to input event interval, as shown in our ablation experiments.
+\textbf{Temporal Aggregation and Refinement.} To address event-specific problems like motion variance features under different binning window sizes, we introduce an event-based component to integrate multi-temporal-scale event maps into a canonical motion-invariant representation.
+Specifically, the second stage consolidates the information into a single feature map by querying the tokens in the first bin $\mathbf{t}^{\tau=0} \in \mathbb{R}^{H\times W\times D}$, which has the finest temporal resolution.
+The keys and values come from the remaining temporal bins within the same spatial indices.
+We directly query features from the bin with the finest temporal resolution, which contains sharp spatial details.

+A learnable bias $\mathbf{b}\in\mathbb{R}^D$ is added to the query to enhance feature quality when the finest bin contains too little information.
+Due to the attention-based aggregation, the model remains robust to the input event interval, as shown in our ablation experiments.
 To better understand TAg, we visualize the \textbf{attention weights} of the first aggregation attention layer in~\cref{fig:attention}.
-The model adaptively attends to fine-scale temporal channels in regions with fast motions, while shifting focus to coarse-scale temporal channels in regions with slow motions.
+The model adaptively attends to fine-scale temporal bins in regions with fast motions, while shifting focus to coarse-scale temporal bins in regions with slow motions.